leonhard-s/auraxium/docs/usage/basic/getting-started.rst

 Event Stream
 ------------

-The :class:`auraxium.event.EventClient` sub class adds a trigger-action system allowing the user to trigger actions when certain in-game events occur:
+The :class:`auraxium.event.EventClient` subclass adds a trigger-action system allowing the user to trigger actions when certain in-game events occur:

 .. code-block:: python3